iiiffi-e2/bell-registry/README.md

-# Bell Registry
+# The Bell Registry

-Bell Registry is a high-end, full-stack web application for the luxury private service industry, connecting elite service professionals with prestigious employers.
+The Bell Registry is a high-end, full-stack web application for the luxury private service industry, connecting elite service professionals with prestigious employers.

 ## Features